-- Tinnitus (ringing in ears)
+- Tinnitus (ringing in your ears)

 - Poor balance

-- Pain or numbness in the face
+- Pain or numbness in your face

-- Visual problems such as double or blurry vision
+- Visual problems, such as double or blurry vision

-NF2 can take years to diagnose.
 Your doctor may suspect NF2 if you have a history of:

 - Tumors such as:

-- Juvenile cataracts
+- Childhood cataracts

-Some tumors may also shrink in response to radiation or certain medication.
+Some tumors may also shrink in response to radiation or certain medications.
 These treatments can have some side effects and complications.
 You and your doctor will weigh the risks and benefits of each treatment option.